GoogleCloudPlatform/magic-modules/tpgtools/README.md

 Tests come from two sources.
   * The top level api (`./api`) folder.
 If you look in here you'll see a bunch of yaml files and json files.
-These are DCL tests !
+These are DCL tests!
 Forked from the dcl library.
   * The override folder (`./overrides/<product>/samples/<resource>`).
   This contains `meta.yaml` a file used for managing resource-wide test configurations and custom non-dcl tests.